sharmaeklavya2/blog-source/content/posts/hand-cricket.md

 **Open Problem**:
-Does infinite ESM hand cricket have a Nash equilibrium where both players use a memoryless strategy.
+Does infinite ESM hand cricket have a Nash equilibrium where both players use a memoryless strategy?
 If yes, can we compute it or get a closed-form expression for it?
 Is the Nash equilibrium unique?
 If no, which one is *better*?

 <span class="danger">I don't know how to solve this problem.</span>
 Any help would be appreciated!

+Intuitively, it seems to me that studying memoryless strategies is enough, i.e., other strategies can't possibly do better.
+But I don't know how to prove it.